 Two cards above: Italian, rppcs, circa 1920s.
 Planes trailing black smoke showing maneuvering and flight patterns.
 SOLD

-(above, starting at upper left and moving clockwise) Italian, rppc, circa 1932, exterior view of the exhibition hall celebrating the 10th anniversary of the fascist revolution; Italian, circa 1932, interior view of an exhibition hall celebrating the 10th anniversary of the fascist revolution SOLD; American circa early 1930s, rppc, New York skyline featuring the Empire State Building*; Czech, dyed emulsion rppc, circa 1930s.
+(above, starting at upper left and moving clockwise) Italian, rppc, circa 1932, exterior view of the exhibition hall celebrating the 10th anniversary of the fascist revolution SOLD; Italian, circa 1932, interior view of an exhibition hall celebrating the 10th anniversary of the fascist revolution SOLD; American circa early 1930s, rppc, New York skyline featuring the Empire State Building* SOLD; Czech, dyed emulsion rppc, circa 1930s.

 * I never look at American cards when I am buying at shows in Europe because the chance of finding something worth buying is next to zero.
 However this Empire State Building card got my attention as it was in an album with other excellent real photo postcards.
 The view is unusual as the building appears to still be under construction; the deciding factor to buy the card is the byline: L(ewis) W. Hine!
 Not previously seen his byline on a postcard.